hiiamboris/red-wiki/[Draft]-TLS-port.md

-We use `port/extra` to set the TLS port for now.
+We use `port/extra` to configure the TLS port for now.
 Need to find a better way to do it.
 The supported settings are as follows:

 |         key         | datatype | description                                        |
 |:-------------------:|:--------:|----------------------------------------------------|